karishmaslaud/OffensEval/README.md

 Keras: <br/>
 https://keras.io/ <br/>

+#For classical methods please give credit to the following author:
-A fair portion of code for Classical Methods inspired and adapted from:
+A fair portion of code for Classical Methods borrowed from the following repository with few minor changes:
-Ahmed Hammad,"Offensive-Language-Detection",Github Repository:https://github.com/ahmedhammad97/Offensive-Language-Detection
+Ahmed Hammad.
+"Offensive-Language-Detection".
+Github Repository:https://github.com/ahmedhammad97/Offensive-Language-Detection.
+Accessed:2020-01-25<br/>
 <br/>

 Emoji replacement library used: